eddwebster/football_analytics/README.md

 GitHub libraries that are considered to be 'Top rated' are those with 50 or more stars (at the time of writing) and have been indicated with a star emoji (⭐).

+For a full list of Football Analytics GitHub repositories and libraries, see the following list on GitHub [[link](https://github.com/stars/eddwebster/lists/football-analytics)].

 <h4 id="libraries-python"> Python</h4>

 *    [`codeball`](https://github.com/metrica-sports/codeball/) by [Metrica Sports](https://twitter.com/MetricaSports) - data driven tactical and video analysis of soccer games